AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

     with Ada.Text_IO; use Ada.Text_IO;

     procedure Conv is
-       type Meters is range 0 ..
-10_000;
+       type Meters is new Float;
-       type Miles is range 0 ..
-5_000;
+       type Miles is new Float;

        --  Function declaration, like procedure but returns a value. function To_Miles (M : Meters) return Miles is --                             ^ Return type
        begin
-          return Miles (M * 1609 / 1000);
+          return (Miles (M) * 1609.0) / 1000.0;
        end To_Miles;

        Dist_Imperial : Miles;
-       Dist_SI : constant Meters := 100;
+       Dist_Metric   : constant Meters := 100.0;
     begin
-       Dist_Imperial := To_Miles (Dist_SI);
+       Dist_Imperial := To_Miles (Dist_Metric);
        Put_Line (Miles'Image (Dist_Imperial));
     end Conv;

-This is also the first time we use a function.
-We will study `functions and procedures <TODOSUBPROGRAMS>`_ in more details soon.
+This is the first example of a function declaration.
+We will see `functions and procedures <TODOSUBPROGRAMS>`_ in more detail soon.

-If you write a lot of numeric code, having to explicitly specify your conversions all the time might seem painful at first, because your code might end up containing a lot of conversions.
-However, this approach has some advantages.
-For example:

-- You can rely on the fact that no implicit conversion will ever happen in your numeric code.
+If you write a lot of numeric code, having to explicitly provide such conversions might seem painful at first.
+However, this approach brings some advantages.
+Notably, you can rely on the absence of implicit conversions, which will in turn prevent some subtle errors.

 .. admonition:: In other languages